| | | | | | | |

 Prana quick-dry pants for walking the Camino

 These pRana Wonderland Rock E-Waist Joggers are very close to the same pants that I wore and loved on both of my pilgrimages.
-Thankfully, they have adjusted the problem with the pockets and these pants boast both hand pockets and size-zipper pockets.
+Thankfully, they have improved the pockets and these pants boast both hand pockets and size-zipper pockets.
 Plus they are quick-dry, moisture-wicking, water-repellant AND they offer UPF 50+ sun protection.
 Here are the pants directly from pRana.
+I would definitely pack one pair of these.

 Other options

-I brought two tank tops for hiking and I wish I would have brought one tank top and one t-shirt.
+I brought two tank tops on my first pilgrimage, and I wish I had brought one tank top and one t-shirt.
 (I ended up wearing my nighttime t-shirt quite a bit out on the trail.)

 For women

-Here’s what I would bring now: One Patagonia Capilene Cool Trail Tank Top and one Patagonia Capilene Cool Trail Shirt.
+Here’s what I carried on pilgrimage number two – and I would do it again: One Patagonia Capilene Cool Daily Shirt and one Patagonia Capilene Cool Daily Tank Top.

 The base layer is pretty important.
 You want it to be moisture-wicking and soft.
-The Capilene Cool Trail shirts are made to feel like cotton, but they are made with moisture-wicking, odor-controlling polyester.
-There are no itchy tags at the neck and they have a locker loop for easy drying.
-(This is actually key because it can be hard to find places to hang your drying clothes at some of the albergues (pilgrim hostels) where you will stay on the trail.
+The Capilene Cool Daily shirts are made to feel like cotton, but they are made with moisture-wicking, odor-controlling polyester.
+There are no itchy tags at the neck, and they have a locker loop for easy drying.
+This is key because it can be hard to find places to hang your drying clothes at some of the albergues (pilgrim hostels) where you will stay on the trail.

-I’m also going to bring this lightweight crop top from Beyond Yoga.
-Quick-dry with a built-in bra, I think it will be a good addition to my Camino wardrobe.
-Here it is from REI.
+I also brought this lightweight crop top from Beyond Yoga.
+Quick-dry with a built-in bra, it was a good addition to my Camino wardrobe both on the trail and at night.
+Here is the crop top from Amazon.

 For men:

-I would bring two different colors of the Patagonia Capilene Cool Trail Shirt.
+I would bring two different colors of the Patagonia Capilene Cool Daily Shirt and consider one sleeveless option of the Patagonia Capilene style.

 moisture-wicking base layer t-shirt is a must while walking the camino de santiago